Committee of Directors

-Since graduating as a NP, she has worked with Southern Health as one of the first NPs on their Mobile Clinic.
-Cathy recently moved over to Prairie Mountain Health, and is based out of Ste Rose-du-Lac.
+Since graduating as an NP, she has worked with Southern Health as one of the first NPs on their Mobile Clinic.
+Cathy recently moved over to Prairie Mountain Health and is based out of Ste Rose-du-Lac.
 She provides primary health care on the PMH Mobile Clinic for O-Chi-Chak-Ko-Sipi, and in Swan River at the Swan Valley Primary Health Care Center.
 Cathy is very excited to be a part of the PMH Primary Care Services and is looking forward to providing services to clients who access our healthcare service.
-Currently, she is the treasurer with the Canadian Association of Advance Practice Nurses.
-Cathy has been sitting on the CNA’s Choosing Wisely Canada national committee, and is helping to lead the CAAPN NP Choosing Wisely Canada national committee.
+Currently, she is the treasurer of the Nurse Practitioner Association of Canada.
+Cathy has been sitting on the CNA’s Choosing Wisely Canada national committee and is helping to lead the NPAC NP Choosing Wisely Canada national committee.

 Maureen, NP After graduating from Health Sciences Centre (HSC) in 1993, Maureen moved to Thompson to work at the Thompson General Hospital (TGH) as a general duty nurse.
 From there Maureen developed an appreciation of the north and rural life.
 Next, she completed the specialty training to work in the renal dialysis unit at TGH and then she moved back to Winnipeg and continued to work in the dialysis units at Health Science Centre (HSC) and would fill in at the Pine Falls dialysis unit as needed.
 From there, Maureen moved to the fast paced environment of the emergency department in HSC.
 Maureen also worked in northern Manitoba with First Nation and Inuit Health Branch (FNIHB) working as a community health nurse.Maureen completed her BScN from Brandon University in 2008.
 Maureen worked in Nunavut on an air ambulance where she would bring patients out of Nunavut to Winnipeg.
 Maureen graduated from Dalhousie University with a Master of Nursing degree / Nurse Practitioner and started working with Interlake-Eastern RHA in July 2015.
 She has worked in the Selkirk Quick Care Clinic, Gimli Hospital and Selkirk & District General Hospital ER minor treatment area.
 When asked about what she thinks it would be like working in a mobile clinic she says she is excited to meet the people in the communities and to bring primary care to the people.
 In the mobile clinic nurse practitioners and primary care nurses will be able to treat everyone from seniors, adults, families and kids.
 Maureen was born and raised in Winnipeg so moving to Thompson was her first experience of living in a rural community and she embraced all it had to offer shortly after becoming an outdoors enthusiast.
 She has canoed and/or kayaked many of the lakes and rivers in Manitoba.

-Alison started her masters in nursing in 2015 at the University of Manitoba in the Nurse Practitioner Stream.
-She is in her 2nd and final year of the program.
-She is passionate about health promotion and disease prevention and strongly believes in promoting an active and healthy lifestyle with her clients.
-She is excited to be part of the NPAM executive committee in the communications role, learn more about NPAM and become more involved in the advancement of the NP role in Manitoba.
+Alison is passionate about health promotion and disease prevention and strongly believes in promoting an active and healthy lifestyle with her clients.
+She is excited to be part of the NPAM executive committee, learn more about NPAM and become more involved in the advancement of the NP role in Manitoba.
+Alison wants to see the NP role continue to flourish in Manitoba in order to improve patient care.

 Co – Conference Chairs